 Our guide’s initial steps will prompt you with a few crucial questions and decisions to get you started.
 It shows you how to sketch out some preliminary answers, which you can then develop into a fully-fledged project plan!
 Something that you can share with your supervisors (and everyone else involved) to steer your project.

 Are you longing for more support with the planning of your PhD?
-We’re on a continuous journey to improve our offers for you and are currently developing a free PhD Master Class that will give you further hints on how to plan your PhD project.
+We’re on a continuous journey to improve our offers for you and are currently developing a free PhD Webinar that will give you further hints on how to plan your PhD project.
 Sign up now, so you don’t miss out on this opportunity and we’ll give you a short when the next one is available.